Smokeyy365/cab302_grp/README.md

-# 🎓 EduPlanner — Smart Educational Task & Assessment Planner
+# 🎓 EduPlanner — Smart Educational Task & Assessment Planner.

 **EduPlanner** is a smart, integrated education-focused app that helps students plan, track, and manage their academic workloads.
 With a strong focus on usability, integration, and clarity, the app enables students to break down assignments, track progress via rubrics, and manage time efficiently.